By STEVE McMORRAN

 While he was in the air, the game apparently shifted — and he was denied entry when he landed.
 Some are saying politics is at play in a country seeing a virus surge and debating how best to beat it back.

-Australian officials initially said Djokovic, a vocal skeptic of vaccines who has refused to say if he got the COVID-19 shot, would be given an exemption to stringent vaccine rules and be able to participate in the Australian Open.
+Australian officials initially said Djokovic, a vocal skeptic of vaccines who has refused to say if he got the COVID-19 shot, would be given an exemption to stringent vaccine rules by state authorities and be able to participate in the Australian Open.

-But when he landed, his visa was canceled and he’s now in an immigration detention hotel while he fights the decision.
+But when he landed, his visa was canceled by federal border officials and he’s now in an immigration detention hotel while he fights the decision.

 It’s not clear what caused the reversal, but the news of the exemption led to an outcry that the star was receiving special treatment from Australia, which has seen some of the world’s most stringent pandemic rules.